agent-indigo/microposts/README.md

 ## Description

-This is a refactoring of the MicroPosts project from Brad Traversy's 2018 Modern JavaScript from the Beginning course.
+This is a refactoring of the MicroPosts project from Brad Traversy's 2018 Modern JavaScript from the Beginning course on O'Reilly.
 I added a Bootswatch theme selector, replaced the nav with a header, and removed the footer.

 ## Note